Drifting (G-Eazy song)

 "Drifting" is a song by American rapper G-Eazy.
-It features vocals from American singer Chris Brown and Canadian rapper Tory Lanez.
+It features vocals from American singer Chris Brown and Canadian singer and rapper Tory Lanez.
 It was released on April 17, 2016 as the third single of his second studio album When It's Dark Out.
-The song was produced by Cashmere Cat, Mssingno, and Happy Pérez.
+The song was produced by Cashmere Cat, Mssingno, and Happy Perez.

 Music video

 The song's accompanying music video premiered on April 19, 2016 on G-Eazy's Vevo account on YouTube.

 Chart performance

 On the week of December 26, 2015, "Drifting" debuted at number 98 on the Billboard Hot 100, but left the next week.
 That same week, it debuted at number 33 on the Hot R&B/Hip-Hop Songs chart.
 On March 13, 2019, the single was certified platinum for sales of over a million digital copies in the United States.